HIGH(ER) HOLIDAYS 5779

 Sign your kiddos up here.

 For more information, email Joel.

 As per the usual, we need volunteers to help us run this ship.

-Email Melissa to find out more or to offer your energy.
+Email Mara to find out more or to offer your energy.

 Click here to listen to some of our newest High Holiday music.

 Entrance to the JCCSF parking lot is on California Street.
 The daily maximum is $15.
 Note: You must have a physical ticket to enter the lot and every car will be searched by security.

 If you don't want to drive, think public transportation, biking, or walking.
 Here are a few options:

 Bike- there is bike parking on the 2nd floor of the JCC garage.